 The eye is the organ that collects light and sends messages to the brain to form a picture.
 The three main parts of the eye are:

-- Choroid: The layer of tissue underneath the retina that contains connective tissue and melanocytes and nourishes the inside of the eye; the choroid is the most common site for a tumor.
+Choroid: The layer of tissue underneath the retina that contains connective tissue and melanocytes, which are pigmented (colored) cells, and nourishes the inside of the eye.
+The choroid is the most common site for a tumor.

 Types of intraocular cancer

-The most common intraocular cancer in adults is uveal metastases, which is cancer that has spread to the uvea from another place in the body; this is called secondary cancer.
-This article is about primary intraocular cancer, meaning that the tumor started in the eye, not somewhere else in the body.
+The most common intraocular cancer in adults is uveal metastases, which is cancer that has spread to the uvea from another place in the body.
+This is called secondary cancer.
+This guide is about primary intraocular cancer, meaning that the tumor started in the eye, not somewhere else in the body.

 Melanoma is the most common type of primary intraocular cancer in adults.
-It begins when pigmented (colored) cells in the eye called melanocytes grow uncontrollably.
+It begins when cells called melanocytes grow uncontrollably.
 Intraocular melanoma is also called uveal melanoma.

 Other, less common types of an intraocular tumor include: